Yrol/Docker-Laravel-Nuxt/client/README.md

-### Client
+### Nuxt application directory

-- NUXT project will be generated / added in this directory.
+NUXT project will be generated / added within this directory.